 \subsection{Classical dynamics}

-For the investigation of frequency comb generation, we begin with a classical description.
-While this procedure is well-known and the complex mode interactions of classical frequency combs above threshold are typically modeled using the Lugiato-Lefever equation \cite{Coen:13, Lugiato_2018}, our derivation aims to analyse the detuning of individual resonator modes in greater detail.
-As we will demonstrate in the next section \ref{cha:quantumDynamics}, this detailed analysis is crucial for accurately describing the quantum behavior of the generated signal and idler modes.\\ We start our analysis by splitting each mode $a_j$ into a classical amplitude $\alpha_j$ and a fluctuating part $\delta a_j$, such that $a_j = \alpha_j + \delta a_j$.
-In this section, our focus is solely on the classical component, $\alpha_j$.
-Therefore, we utilize the Hamiltonian from equation \ref{equ:fourWaveMixing_H} and state the well-known classical equations below threshold \cite{Gardiner85, Collet84, tritschler2024optical}, including damping $\Gamma = \kappa + \gamma$ introduced by the coupling rate $\kappa$ and the optical loss rate $\gamma$, as follows
+For the investigation of frequency-comb generation, we begin with a classical description.
+While this procedure is well known and the complex mode interactions of classical frequency combs above threshold are typically modeled using the Lugiato-Lefever equation \cite{Coen:13, Lugiato_2018}, our derivation aims to analyze the detuning of individual resonator modes in greater detail.
+As we will demonstrate in section \ref{cha:quantumDynamics}, this detailed analysis is crucial for accurately describing the quantum behavior of the generated signal and idler modes.\\ We start our analysis by splitting each mode $a_j$ into a classical amplitude $\alpha_j$ and a fluctuating part $\delta a_j$ such that $a_j = \alpha_j + \delta a_j$.
+In this section our focus is solely on the classical component $\alpha_j$.
+Therefore, we utilize the Hamiltonian from equation \ref{equ:fourWaveMixing_H} and state the well-known classical equations below threshold \cite{Gardiner85, Collet84, tritschler2024optical}, including damping $\Gamma = \kappa + \gamma$ introduced by the coupling rate $\kappa$ and the optical loss rate $\gamma$, as

 including the introduction of the frequency detunings with